 Chyawanprash is an Ayurvedic herbal 'jam' that offers immense benefits.
-Read the article to find out how you can incorporate this miracle jam' in your daily regimen and reap the benefits.
+Read to find out how you can incorporate this miracle jam' in your daily regimen & reap the benefits.

 In today's article, we are going to talk about a brilliant & very famous Ayurvedic recipe called chyawanprash.
 Every Indian knows about it, has probably taken it at some point in their life (myself included, yummy!!) and almost every household in India has at least a minimum of 1 jar of chyawanprash at any time!
 Yes!
 Seriously!